Arkenon/native-custom-fields/readme.txt

 == Developers ==

-If you want to contribute to the plugin, download the source code and run `npm install` to install the development dependencies.
+If you want to contribute to the plugin:
+1) Download the source code and run `npm install` to install the development dependencies.
-After that, to install composer dependencies, run `composer install`.
+2) To install composer dependencies, run `composer install`.
-Activate the plugin in WordPress and run `npm run dev` to start the development server.
+3) Run `npm start` to start the development server.
+4) To build the plugin, run `npm run build`.